Splay and polar order in a system of hard pear-like molecules: confrontation of Monte Carlo numerical simulations with density functional theory calculations: Introduction

-In this manuscript, we attempt to recreate the splay nematic or the splay smectic phase using MC simulations of the hard-core wedge model (see Fig.~\ref{fig:wedge}).
-The particles are built of eleven co-linear tangent hard spheres with diameters linearly increasing from 0.78 to 1.22.
+In this manuscript, we attempt to recreate the splay nematic or the splay smectic phase using MC simulations of the hard-core pear-like model (see Fig.~\ref{fig:wedge}).
+The molecules are built of eleven co-linear tangent hard spheres with diameters linearly increasing from 0.78 to 1.22.
 The same model was used in Ref.~\cite{Gregorio2016}, where the negative $K_{11}$ splay constant was reported.
-A similar shape, with six beads instead of eleven, was the topic of our previous work\cite{Kubala2022phases}.
+A similar molecule, with six beads instead of eleven, was the topic of our previous work\cite{Kubala2022phases}.
 As our results suggest, long-range polar and splay order appear only in the crystalline phase, whereas in the nematic and smectic phase, they are present at most locally.

 The paper is structured as follows.
 In Sec.~\ref{sec:mc} we describe the numerical methods that we were using.
-Then, in Secs.~\ref{sec:order_params} and \ref{sec:corr} we describe the order parameters and correlation functions.
+Then, in Secs.~\ref{sec:order_params} and \ref{sec:corr} we describe the order parameters and pair-correlation functions.
 Sec.~\ref{sec:phases} walks through all phases, from the isotropic liquid to the solid state.
 Finally, Sec.~\ref{sec:polar_splay} discusses the presence and range of polar and splay correlations in the system, while Sec.~\ref{sec:conclusions} sums up the findings and outlines the potential further directions of studies.
+Additionally, Appendix~\ref{sec:equilib} shows the equilibration curves of the packing fraction and selected order parameters.